-- The application runs a statement that is restricted for Application Continuity (for example, ALTER SYSTEM). - Application Continuity is explicitly disabled using disableReplay. - A COMMIT statement is issued when the service parameter session_state_consistency is set to Dynamic (the default). - An endRequest statement is issued until the next beginRequest is issued. - The session is terminated or disconnected and the NOREPLAY keyword is specified.
+- The application runs a statement that is restricted for Application Continuity (for example, ALTER SYSTEM). - Application Continuity is explicitly disabled using disableReplay. - A COMMIT statement is issued when the service parameter session_state_consistency is set to Dynamic (the default, when not using Transparent Application Continuity). - An endRequest statement is issued until the next beginRequest is issued. - The session is terminated or disconnected and the NOREPLAY keyword is specified.

+- Transparent Application Continuity

-- Disabling Replay in Application Continuity By default, replay occurs following a recoverable error. - Terminating or Disconnecting a Session Without Replay
+- Disabling Replay in Application Continuity

+- Terminating or Disconnecting a Session Without Replay

-6.3.2.9 Disabling Replay in Application Continuity
+Disabling Replay in Application Continuity

-By default, replay occurs following a recoverable error.
+Replay occurs following a recoverable error but you can disable replay.

-If the application has requests that the application does not want repeated, the application can take a connection to a service that does not have Application Continuity enabled, or can explicitly call an API to disable replay for those requests.
-For example, if the application uses UTL_SMTP and does not want messages repeated, use a connection to a different service, or use the disableReplay API on Java, or OCIRequestDisableReplay API for OCI.
+If an application has requests that the application does not want repeated, then the application can take a connection to a service that does not have Application Continuity enabled, or can explicitly call an API to disable replay for those requests.
+If you use Transparent Application Continuity, then side effects are detected and disabled automatically.
+You do not need to understand the application or to disable requests with side effects.

+When using manual Application Continuity all calls are replayed.
+If an application uses UTL_SMTP, for example, and does not want messages repeated, then the application could use a connection to a different service, or use the disableReplay API on Java, or OCIRequestDisableReplay API for OCI.
 All other requests continue to be replayed.

-For applications with external actions (for example, autonomous transactions or using ${\tt UTL_HTTP}$ to issue an SOA call), Application Continuity remains transparent if the application's correctness is preserved when these external actions are replayed after a failure.
+For applications with external actions (for example, autonomous transactions or using $\mathtt{UTL_HTTP}$ to issue an SOA call), Application Continuity remains transparent if the application's correctness is preserved when these external actions are replayed after a failure.